DeadPackets/BannerPlus/README.md

 * Automatic refresh when applying tweaks
 * Right clicking on selected CRNs will let you see some info about that CRN
 * Downloading your class schedule as a file that can be imported into any calendar app or service
-* Color coding your schedule to make recognition of seperate courses
+* Color coding your schedule to make recognition of seperate courses easier
 * More coming soon!

 # FAQ (Frequently Asked Questions)